opentensor/developer-docs/docs/miners/miners-btcli-guide.md

 - [Staker's Guide to `BTCLI`](../staking-and-delegation/stakers-btcli-guide)

-Hotkey creation can be done on a secure machine (paired with your coldkey). **However, day-to-day mining** is done with the hotkey in a less secure environment (the “mining rig” or server), since it needs to be online to serve inference requests.

-Hotkeys do need to be present for a variety of operations which miner and validator software interact with such as axon serving, on-chain data commitments, and other functions.
-These essentially need to be present in the unsafe environment that is running subnet code on a machine but come with less risks if they do get compromised.

-Coldkey operations should be performed in a secure environments, ideally on an air gapped device or at least a device with minimal access / security risk involved.
-The coldkey must not be placed on a server used for mining as subnet code should not be considered safe code.
-Though most subnets take appropriate steps to ensure the security of their codebases, any time you have a port open and requests coming in there is risk.
+Hotkey creation requires a coldkey private key, and should be done on a secure [coldkey workstation](../getting-started/coldkey-hotkey-security#coldkey-workstation-security).
+However, using hotkeys for signing requests when mining does not require a coldkey, which should never be present on a mining server, i.e. a hotkey workstation.
+The coldkey should not be placed on a machine used for mining because the software dependencies for mining should not be considered safe/trusted code to the standards of a coldkey workstation.

 See [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security).

 ## Miner operations by workstation/env: